 - Make sure your sleeping pad is warm enough, or bring a second pad.
 Many commonly used pads will only keep the user warm down to 30-50F.
 Below those temperatures, the pad will let enough cold through that it will be hard for most people to feel truly comfortable.
 If you can tell the ground is cold by lying down on your pad, then the pad isn’t sufficiently insulated for the conditions you are in.

 - Use your clothing.
 Insulation does not have to be the sleeping bag or quilt.
 You can use your clothing to boast the comfort range of your sleeping bag.
 Just make sure they aren’t damp by the time you go to sleep or they will chill rather than warm you.

 - Wear warm headwear: a hat and maybe a neck gaiter.
 Even with a good sleeping bag hood, people will often lose heat through their head.
 Remember that you can layer headwear, the same way you layer over the rest of your body.
-In colder weather I will wear both a “base” softshell or fleece hat, and a down balaclava.
+In colder weather I will wear both a “base” / fleece hat, and a down balaclava.

-- For most people, keeping hands and feet warm will make a significant difference is how warm they feel.
+- For many people, keeping hands and feet warm will make a significant difference is how warm they feel.
 There are a variety of ways to help this.
 You can use gloves, mittens, or dry socks to help keep hands warm.
 I recommend minimally dry sock for sleep.
 Down or Primaloft slippers or socks can be a big help.
 In very cold weather I recommend vapor barrier socks which then has booties or heavy wool socks over them.

 - As it gets cold, you end up using a lot of energy heating and humidifying the air you breath in.
 [At 0F most people burn 50% of the base metabolism on this.]
 Cover your mouth with a scarf, one of the 3M warming masks, or one of the high tech face masks to help pre-heat the air you breath in.